Meet the Team

 Lisa Kimpton, Health and Activity Manager

-Lisa has been with City in the Community for 4 years.
+Lisa has worked for City in the Community since 2008.
 She studied BSC Sports and Exercise at Edge Hill University and has also attained qualifications in Fitness and Nutrition.

 In addition to her academic achievements Lisa also has coaching awards in a number of sports which include football, athletics, netball and dance.
 She is currently studying a PGCE at Edge Hill University which she is due to complete in January 2014.

-She has over 8 years experience within community coaching, during this time she has worked with a broad and diverse range of people of all ages.
+She has over eight years experience within community coaching, during this time she has worked with a broad and diverse range of people of all ages.

 Mike Dixon, Health Coordinator